tariqdaouda/Mariana/README.rst

   mlp = cPickle.load(open("myMLP.mariana.pkl"))
   mlp.train(...)

-Cloning layers and resusing layers
+Cloning layers and re-using layers
 ===================================

 Mariana allows you to clone layers so you can train a model, extract one of it's layers, and use it for another model.